Synchronize local directories with FTP servers.

 - … and a library for use in custom Python projects.

-- Recursive synchronisation of folders on file system and/or FTP targets.
+- Recursive synchronization of folders on file system and/or FTP targets.

 - Upload, download, and bi-directional synchronization mode.